giridhar7632/Three.js/15-libraries-and-plugins.md

 - [react-three-fiber](https://github.com/pmndrs/react-three-fiber)
 - [ECSY](https://github.com/ecsyjs/ecsy-three)

 This is the list maintained by the Three.js official community.
-There are also many other libraries and plugins to add wonderful effect more easier.
+There are also many other libraries and plugins to add wonderful effects easier.